 VMware Software-Defined Data Center is a unified, policy-driven technology automates and manages IT services across heterogeneous clouds.
 Unlike legacy solutions, the platform is purpose-built to orchestrate the changing dynamics of software-defined workloads.
 The fully virtualized VMware Software-Defined Data Center is automated and managed by intelligent, policy-based data center management software, vastly simplifying governance and operations.
 A single, unified management platform lets you centrally monitor and administer all applications across physical geographies, heterogeneous infrastructure and hybrid clouds.
 You can deploy and manage workloads in physical, virtual and cloud environments with a unified management experience.
 IT becomes agile, elastic and responsive to a degree never before possible.
 Infrastructure and applications services are requested via a self-service portal where authorized administrators, developers or business users can select services that comply with pre-defined business policies.
 Service delivery is highly automated.

 The VMware Software-Defined Data Center with a scale-out and resilient operations platform, administrators get control over performance, capacity and configuration management.
 Predictive analytics and smart alerts help identify and rectify potential issues before they impact service quality.
 Intuitive performance dashboards provide app-to-storage visibility across physical, virtual and cloud environments.
 Log management capabilities extend analytics to unstructured data, for better visibility and faster problem resolution.
 Over and under-provisioned VMs are right-sized to balance service level requirements with resource utilization.
 Powerful capacity modeling identifies “what if” scenarios to anticipate and optimize future infrastructure spend.
 CIOs and IT executives can demonstrate and compare the costs of complex initiatives and investments, including private and public clouds.
 Users can see the cost of service in the service catalog.
-Visibility and transparency of the types, cost and quality of IT services consumed by a business unit, enable show and charge back the quantity and types of IT services consumed.

 VMware Software-Defined Data Center – On-Premises In Your Data Center